kubos/kubos/docs/app-docs/app-service.rst

 The mutation takes two arguments: the UUID of the application to start and the run level which the app should execute with.

-On success, the mutation will return the PID of the running application.
+The mutation will return three fields:

+    - ``success`` - Indicating the overall result of the operation
+    - ``errors`` - Any errors which were encountered while starting the application
+    - ``pid`` - The PID of the started application.
+This will be empty if any errors are encountered

 For example::

     mutation {
-        startApp(uuid: "60ff7516-a5c4-4fea-bdea-1b163ee9bd7a", runLevel: "OnCommand")
+        startApp(uuid: "60ff7516-a5c4-4fea-bdea-1b163ee9bd7a", runLevel: "OnCommand") {
+            success,
+            errors,
+            pid
+        }
     }

 Under the covers, the service receives the mutation and identifies the current active version of the